AvChilds/techTorty/README.md

 # Hi there, I'm Avril 👋

 Welcome to my GitHub!
 I'm a career switcher with a growing portfolio in software engineering and data science.
-I also ahve a background in teaching, property (real estate), business development, healthcare and
+I have a background in teaching, property (real estate), business development and healthcare.

 ## 🧠 About Me